 The debates explored and questions posed in the text make this EHC module well-suited to classroom teaching.
 A companion teaching exercise with sample Level I and II exercises can be found here: 1.22 Hunter-Gatherers (Explaining Human Culture).
 In the exercises, students are guided through the eHRAF World Cultures database to find information about various foraging and hunter-gatherer groups.
 This and nearly 40 other teaching exercises provided by HRAF are freely accessible.
 Note, however, that teaching exercises are sample syllabi which encourage exploration of eHRAF and engage with database materials.
 If your institution is not yet a member of eHRAF, contact us for a trial to make the most effective use of these materials in your classroom.

 Our homepage blog, eHRAF Highlights, is also a great place to find new posts about hunter-gatherers.
-A post from August 2015, Burning questions: evidence for off-site fire use by hunter-gatherers in eHRAF Archaeology, highlights recently published findings based on eHRAF that challenge what is known about past and present foraging groups based on the ethnographic and archaeological record.
+Burning questions: evidence for off-site fire use by hunter-gatherers in eHRAF Archaeology highlights recently published findings based on eHRAF that challenge what is known about past and present foraging groups based on the ethnographic and archaeological record.
 Hunter-gatherers also feature in the post, A Cross-Cultural Perspective on Childhood.
+HRAF linguistic research is also showcased in Why Hunter-Gatherers Have Fewer “F” and “V” sounds.
 Researched blog posts from eHRAF Highlights are fully referenced for academic use.

 Hunter-Gatherers in eHRAF (database content – members only)